4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Bongeunsa Buddhist Temple

-The temple holds a long history (over 1200 years), having been built in 794, the temple is home to 3,479 Buddhist scriptures of 13 types.
+The temple, built in 794, has a long history (over 1200 years) and is home to 3,479 Buddhist scriptures of 13 types.

 Perched on a hill, in between greens, the temple offers temple stays during which you can learn more about Buddhism, sample tea, and learn more about the temple itself.